Skip to content

 Stripe can work with you on a remediation plan to reduce the levels of disputes or fraud related to your account.
 We also communicate directly with the networks and relay information on a monthly basis.
 Download our remediation template to get started.

 While monitoring programs are comparatively rare, take them seriously.
-If you’re identified into one, you must take immediate action to address the situation.
-Failure to comply with the requirements of a program within the specified time period, or timeline, can result in the network refusing to process further payments to you.
-That can put your ability to accept any credit card payments at risk.
+If you’re placed into one, you must take immediate action to address the situation.
+Failure to comply with the requirements of a program within the specified time period can result in the network refusing to process further payments to you.
+This can put your ability to accept any credit card payments at risk.

 Note